 - 1. Hypnosis; - 2.
 Local anesthesia or intravenous (IV) sedation that is considered to be an Inclusive Service/Procedure; - 3.
-Anesthesia consultations before surgery that are considered to be Inclusive Services/Procedures because the Allowable Fee for the anesthesia performed during the surgery includes this anesthesia consultation; or - 4.
-Anesthesia for Dental Services or extraction of teeth, except anesthesia provided at a Hospital in conjunction with dental treatment will be covered only when a nondental physical Illness or Injury exists which makes Hospital care Medically Necessary to safeguard the Member's health.
-Dental Services and treatment are not a Benefit of this Member Guide, except as specifically included in the Dental Accident and Pediatric Dental Benefit.
+Anesthesia consultations before surgery that are considered to be Inclusive Services/Procedures because the Allowable Fee for the anesthesia performed during the surgery includes this anesthesia consultation; - 4.
+Anesthesia for Dental Services or extraction of teeth, except anesthesia provided at a Hospital in conjunction with dental treatment will be covered only when a nondental physical Illness or Injury exists which makes

+Hospital care Medically Necessary to safeguard the Member's health.
+Dental Services and treatment are not a Benefit of this Member Guide, except: